 Blackberry is always at the top of its game when it sticks to what it knows best — security-focused phones with QWERTY keyboards.
-The Blackberry KeyOne was a return to form for the company, and it looks like its successor is going to catapult BlackBerry back to the top.
-Just don’t call it the “KeyTwo.”
+The Blackberry KeyOne was a return to form for the company, and its successor has improved upon it in every way.
 Here’s everything you need to know about the BlackBerry Key2.

-While there’s no news of a Key3 successor yet, TCL took to MWC 2019 to announce a new, bold red version of the BlackBerry Key2.
-Featuring a red aluminum frame and black accents, the BlackBerry Key2 Red Edition offers a dramatically different approach to the sleek and business-like Key2.
-The Red Edition will also come with 128GB of storage space — making it the first time this storage option has been officially offered in the U.S.
+The device features an aluminum frame and red accents, which is a dramatically different approach to the sleek and business-like standard Key2.
+The Red Edition will comes with 128GB of storage space — making it the first time this storage option has been officially offered in the U.S.

 At first glance, the Key2 looks very similar to the KeyOne, but look a little closer and it’s clear that BlackBerry has taken the chance to tighten up the design.
 The Key2 is lighter than its predecessor, thanks to the aluminum used in the body.
 It’s taller, too, and does away with the ugly silver bezel at the top of the phone, replacing it with a slimmer, black bezel that doesn’t take as much attention away from the 4.5-inch IPS LCD display.
 The soft-touch textured back remains much the same, but the inclusion of BlackBerry’s first ever dual-lens camera system really sets the phone apart from its predecessors.